Bullae are elevated, fluid-filled blisters ≥ 10 mm in diameter.

 About half of patients with pemphigus vulgaris have only oral lesions.

 Use Nikolsky and Asboe-Hansen signs to help clinically differentiate pemphigus vulgaris from other bullous disorders.

 Confirm the diagnosis by immunofluorescence testing of skin samples.

-Treat with systemic corticosteroids, with or without other immunosuppressive therapies (drugs, IV immune globulin, or plasma exchange).
+Treat with systemic corticosteroids, with or without other immunosuppressive therapies (eg, rituximab), IV immune globulin, or plasma exchange.

 Drugs Mentioned In This Article

 |RIABNI, Rituxan, RUXIENCE, truxima

 |A-Methapred, Depmedalone-40, Depmedalone-80 , Depo-Medrol, Medrol, Medrol Dosepak, Solu-Medrol